How do you know if you’re a “Good Interpreter”?

-I take pride in my work.
+I take pride in my work;

 So, yes I consider myself a “Good Interpreter”

-But it’s OK., that just means I’m confident of myself and I know what I can and can’t do!
+But it’s OK., that just means I’m confident in myself and I know what I can and can’t do!

 Now, don’t get me wrong there’s more to this…

 - But don’t forget, the ultimate and “main goal is to make sure that everything interpreted was conveyed in such a manner that the person receiving the information, is able to understand the language of the speaker” The Professional Interpreter–

-- Finally, I strongly believe that a good interpreter who gets along with others is more desirable than a great interpreter who creates conflict everywhere.
+I strongly believe that a good interpreter who gets along with others is more desirable than a great interpreter who creates conflict everywhere.

-To me a “rock star interpreter”, is one who understands a “concepts, digests it, and is able to convey it to the client in a pleasant clear voice, so it can be understood by the foreign language speaker; and does it all while being professional, good colleague, and decent human.”
+To me a “rock star interpreter”, is one who understands a “concept, digests it, and is able to convey it to the client in a pleasant clear voice, so it can be understood by the foreign language speaker; and does it all while being professional, good colleague, and decent human.”
 The Professional Interpreter–

-So, what are your thoughts of a “Good Rock Star Interpreter”… Thanks to “The Professional Interpreter for sharing some wise words… Don’t forget to follow him at RPSTRANSLATIONS “The Professional Interpreter”
+So, what are your thoughts of a good “Rock Star Interpreter”… Thanks to “The Professional Interpreter for sharing some wise words… Don’t forget to follow him at RPSTRANSLATIONS “The Professional Interpreter”